This assumes you already have an Azure account. Otherwise create a Free account here.

 This is what the configuration will look like when using a connection string directly, instead of the four parameters.
 It also shows how to set the send_interval and max_delay to something other than the default.
 This means once every minute the integration will connect to your hub and send messages, but the messages have to be less than 65 seconds old at the time of sending for them to be counted (send_interval + max_delay).

-# Connection string config with non-defaults for send_interval and max_delay azure_event_hub: event_hub_connection_string: CONNECTION_STRING send_interval: 60 max_delay: 5
+# Connection string config with non-defaults for send_interval and max_delay azure_event_hub: event_hub_connection_string: CONNECTION_STRING event_hub_instance_name: EVENT_HUB_INSTANCE_NAME send_interval: 60 max_delay: 5

 There are a number of ways to stream the data that comes into the Event Hub into storages in Azure, the easiest way is to use the built-in Capture function and this allows you to capture the data in Azure Blob Storage or Azure Data Lake store, details here.

-The final way to use the data in Azure is to connect a Azure Function to the Event Hub using the Event Hub trigger binding.
+The final way to use the data in Azure is to connect an Azure Function to the Event Hub using the Event Hub trigger binding.